Joseph-Hirsh/orientx/README.md

 This project is licensed under the BSD 3-Clause.
 See the LICENSE file for details.

 ## Acknowledgments
-- Thank you Professor Jeremy Ferwerda for letting me geek out on data science as part of my populism research!
+- Thanks Professor Ferwerda for letting me geek out on data science as part of my populism project.